Relative R\'enyi Entropy Under Local Quenches in 2D CFTs: Correlation function of two descendant operators

 For simplicity, we introduce a shorthand notation, denoting $L_{-k_1}L_{-k_2}\dots L_{-k_s}\mo$ as $\mo^{(-k_1,-k_2,\dots,-k_s)}$.

 Since

 Eq. \eqref{descendant_two_point} will reduce to

 In the final expression of \eqref{order1}, there can be at most \(i-1\) Virasoro generators for the first operator.
-So we can use a similar way in \eqref{1time} several times to reduce the correlation function \eqref{descendant_two_point} to \eqref{descendant2}.
+We can use a similar approach in \eqref{1time} several times to reduce the correlation function \eqref{descendant_two_point} to \eqref{descendant2}.